 - Use a soil probe to check the moisture level.

-Underwatering means that the plant is not receiving enough water required by it to have healthy growth.
+Underwatering means the plant is not receiving enough water required by it to grow healthy.

 When the plant does not meet its water requirement, the soil is dry, and the leaves are curled and turn brown and wrinkled.